Maitland Family Summary

 Lewis Maitland, RN 1730-86.

-As background information, the ancestors of FLM are shown on the following
+As background information, the ancestors of FLM are shown here:

 for the connections with this family (via FLM's daughter, Mary).